 Do you have a newborn and are completely lost on how to survive the first 4 weeks with them?
 Are they crying all the time and you have no idea how to make it stop?
 I was there too – quite recently, actually.
-My son is almost 12 weeks old so those first few weeks are still fresh in my mind and this post is here to help you make it through!
+My son is almost 8 months old but those first few weeks are still fresh in my mind and this post is here to help you make it through!

 First, read my post on the four parenting and pregnancy books that you NEED to read.
 The books on that list, along with this post, will help you fully understand your newborn and how to help them adapt to life outside the womb a little easier.